adammathieu/testCloud/README.md

 tiny web helloworld project to test cloud

 ## DOCKER
-If the flask web application is running in a container, it should be launched on host 0.0.0.0. localhost otherwise.
+If the flask web application is running in a container, it should be launched on host 0.0.0.0 to be exposed to the host.

 ## HTTP SERVER
 ### gunicorn